 GUIDELINES FOR IUBMB FOCUSED MEETINGS

 - Financial support is provided on the understanding that the IUBMB is the major sponsor of the Focused Meeting and that the sponsorship is advertised clearly and extensively.
 The meeting will be called: IUBMB Focused Meeting on (TOPIC).
-Moreover, the organizers are required to use the IUBMB logo (which can be downloaded from the IUBMB web-site) and acknowledge the IUBMB sponsorship on any publication related to the Focused Meeting.
+Moreover, the organizers are required to use the IUBMB logo (which can be downloaded from the IUBMB website) and acknowledge the IUBMB sponsorship on any publication related to the Focused Meeting.
 Meeting name badge will have the title: IUBMB Focused Meeting on (TOPIC).
 Lastly, a member of the Executive Committee will represent the IUBMB at the meeting and will be given 5-10 minutes at the Opening Session to describe IUBMB activities and fellowships.

 - IUBMB encourages Focused Meetings on a worldwide basis, giving special attention to geographical areas where the biochemists and molecular biologists are in need of support.
 For Focused Meetings planned in Europe applicants should consider taking advantage of the fact that IUBMB offers the use of the “IUBMB/Brian Clark Lecture Hall” in Spetses Island, Greece for the organization of Focused Meetings, Advanced Schools, etc. of up to 100 participants.
 Applicants are encouraged to consider holding their meeting in Spetses during the month of May since IUBMB has an agreement with the hotel whereby the Lecture Hall is available free of charge at this time.
 Please contact the IUBMB Chair of the Committee on Congresses and Focused Meetings, Dr. Ilona Concha Grabinger (firstname.lastname@example.org) for further details.

 - The IUBMB is committed to diversity.
 Robust representation of women, junior investigators, and participants from underrepresented groups is expected.
 Attendance at Focused Meetings must be open to scientists of all nationalities, although the total number may, of course, be limited by the Organizing Committee.
-A further essential condition of IUBMB sponsorship is that the organizers of a Focused Meeting observe the appropriate ICSU resolutions, in particular those in Appendix V and VI of the ICSU leaflet on “The Free Circulation of Scientists”.
+A further essential condition of IUBMB sponsorship is that the organizers of a Focused Meeting observe the appropriate ICSU resolutions, in particular, those in Appendix V and VI of the ICSU leaflet on “The Free Circulation of Scientists”.
 A copy of this document may be obtained from the ICSU Secretariat (51 Bd. de Montmorency, 75016 Paris, France).

 - Organizers should consider the possibility of editing a Special Issue of IUBMB Life in conjunction with their Focused Meeting.
 They may act as the Guest Editor themselves or they may appoint a lecturer of the Focused Meeting.
 Special Issues consist typically of 5-15 peer-reviewed articles to be selected by the Guest Editor together with one of the Editors-in-Chief of the Journal who will have them peer-reviewed via Manuscript Central.
 The final decision regarding acceptance of all submitted articles is at the discretion of the IUBMB Life.
 Organizers who will edit a Special Issue will receive a bonus of US$ 10,000.
 For additional information kindly contact the IUBMB Chair of the Committee on Congresses and Focused Meetings, Dr. Ilona Concha Grabinger (email@example.com) and visit the IUBMB Life website (http://iubmb.onlinelibrary.wiley.com/hub/journal/10.1002/(ISSN)1521-6551/).